RyuZinOh/Artiqa/README.md

 - [x] Artist art upload & deletion & editin & viewing [full CRUD] / users like/ his critiques catering
 - [x] now there will be list of artts belonging to same tags as a suggestion
 - [x] Portfolio [personal and public both]
-- [x] statistics of user and added one perk system for bg/card yet to implement
+- [x] statistics of user and added one perk system for bg/card
 - [x] some jagged context apis, but might refactor somehow, someday if I feel like [there are so many retundant api  calls, I found out while making providers and hooks fuck it]
 - [x] user sends artist to be request / admin can disapprove or approve it
 - [x] creating a competition lasting a week from created date
 - [x] a working segmented upload art
 - [x] weekly table leaderboard
 - [x] global top leaderboard managed by chron well.
-- [x] users can now take advantage of persk to setup their portfolio
+- [x] users can now take advantage of perrk to setup their portfolio
-- [x] admin manageing users [listing, selective viewing]
+- [x] admin managing users [listing, selective viewing, art moderation based on reports, user banning and unbanning]
+- [x] tags showcasing in main page tho its just a headline line showcase kinda